poppadum/dynquee/doc/config.md

 1. Names of publishers and genres are converted to lower case and a dot is added to the end
     - e.g. `Data East` becomes `data east.`

+1. Recalbox's internal system ID for game systems has a dot added to the end:
+    - e.g. `mame` becomes `mame.`
+    - e.g. `neogeocd` becomes `neogeocd.`

 1. Names are then matched against the beginning of media filenames.
     - e.g. a ROM named `Chuckie Egg.zip` would match media files named `Chuckie Egg.*`
     - or a game published by `Bally Midway` would match files named `bally midway.*`